 They can be assertive and dominant at times, as many small dogs are prone to be, but this rarely translates into aggression.
 That said, they will need a firm hand in training from the moment you bring your puppy home in order to immediately establish the correct hierarchy.
 They are courageous, sometimes irrationally so, and usually have a bark far bigger than their bite.
 Naturally, this trait can get them into trouble at times, as they may start a fight they cannot finish, so good obedience training and consistent socialization are key.

-Buyer beware: Due to the high price and small supply of these dogs, there are plenty of fraudsters that will attempt to sell you a Cairn Terrier or mixed breed with a docked tail and pass them off as Norwich Terriers.
+Due to the high price and small supply of these dogs, there are plenty of fraudsters that will attempt to sell you a Cairn Terrier or mixed breed with a docked tail and pass them off as Norwich Terriers.
 We highly recommend purchasing from a reputable breeder with all the relevant paperwork.

-3 Little-Known Facts About Norwich Terriers
+3 Little-Known Facts About the Norwich Terrier

 1. The Norwich and Norfolk Terrier used to be one breed